-In January 2016, FQM notified Tsodilo that it was terminating the Earn-in Agreement due to the major drop in the global copper price.
-Tsodilo initiated a review of the data collected over the area to further define targets selected by FQM and other targets that have either been superficially examined or not investigated at all.
-This review resulted in defining fourteen (14) high priority Cu and Co targets for further exploration.
+Copper and Cobalt Exploration: Tsodilo has identified within the same area exciting potential for Copper/Cobalt, Rare Earth Elements (REE), and Gold within these same Katanga meta-sediments and associated basement complex.
+Tsodilo has reviewed and refined its targets to fourteen (14) high priority Cu and Co targets for further exploration.
 This work led to a soil sampling program to help define these targets further.
 5,071 soil samples were collected and sieved to 180 mesh from the sub-deflation soil zone during the dry season.
 The first targets soil samples were sent for a specialized partial digestion technique which has been specially developed for sampling in covered terrains called TerraLeach at Intertek laboratories Australia.
 This data was validated and further studied to remove geomorphological controls and highlighted a significant target of interest that has be prioritized for drilling.
+Rare Earth Element Exploration: The Company has identified at least two significant skarn associated prospects (C26 and C27) that contain a standard suite of ordinary carbonate, silicate, and phosphate REE minerals of well-established metallurgy that can be exploited easily.
+The holes in the two skarn anomalies C27 and C26 that stand out as being high in TREO% are as follows: